+RIP

+Enable RIP Check this to enable the RIP (Routing Information Protocol) feature of the TW100-BRV204 .

+The TW100-BRV204 supports RIP 1 only.

+Static Routing

-RIP Enable RIP Check this to enable the RIP (Routing Information Protocol) feature of the TW100-BRV304.
-The TW100-BRV304 supports RIP 1 only.
-Static Routing Static Routing Table Entries This list shows all entries in the Routing Table. • The "Properties" area shows details of the selected item in the list.
+Static Routing Table Entries This list shows all entries in the Routing Table.
+The "Properties" area shows details of the selected item in the list.
 Change any the properties as required, then click the "Update" button to save the changes to the selected entry.

 Properties Destination Network - The network address of the remote LAN segment.
 For standard class "C" LANs, the network address is the first 3 fields of the Destination IP Address.
 The 4th (last) field can be left at 0.
 Network Mask - The Network Mask for the remote LAN segment.
-For class "C" networks, the default mask is 255.255.255.0 Gateway IP Address - The IP Address of the Gateway or Router which the TW100-BRV304 must use to communicate with the destination above.
-(NOT the router attached to the remote segment.)
-Metric - The number of "hops" (routers) to pass through to reach the remote LAN segment.
+For class "C" networks, the default mask is 255.255.255.0 Gateway IP Address - The IP Address of the Gateway or Router which the TW100-BRV204 must use to communicate with the destination above.
+(NOT the router attached to the remote segment.) • Interface - Normally, this will be "LAN".
+If NAT is disabled, the "WAN" option can be used for Routers which are accessed via the WAN port. • Metric - The number of "hops" (routers) to pass through to reach the remote LAN segment.
 The shortest path will be used.
 The default value is 1.
 Buttons Save Save the RIP setting.
 This has no effect on the Static Routing Table.
 Add Add a new entry to the Static Routing table, using the data shown in the "Properties" area on screen.
 The entry selected in the list is ignored, and has no effect.
 Update Update the current Static Routing Table entry, using the data shown in the "Properties" area on screen.
 Delete Delete the current Static Routing Table entry.
 Clear Form Clear all data from the "Properties" area, ready for input of a new entry for the Static Routing table.
 Generate Report Generate a read-only list of all entries in the Static Routing table.